microsoft/dotnet/Documentation/compatibility/sslstream-support-for-tls-alerts.md

 For more information, see
 [RFC 2246: Section 7.2.2 Error alerts](https://tools.ietf.org/html/rfc2246#section-7.2.2)

-The behavior in .NET 4.6.2 and below is that the transport channel (usually TCP connection) will timeout during either Write or Read if the other party failed the handshake and immediately afterwards rejected the connection.
+The behavior in .NET Framework 4.6.2 and earlier is that the transport channel (usually TCP connection) will timeout during either Write or Read if the other party failed the handshake and immediately afterwards rejected the connection.